Frequently Asked Questions

 How do I book a locker at school for my child?

 A company called ILS organises the booking of lockers at our school.
 You can book one for your child by visiting the ILS website: www.ilsschools.co.uk and clicking on the new booking link.

 Can my child bring a mobile phone to school?

 Mobile phones are banned in school.
 Many pupils do carry mobile phones.
 They are kept in bags, pockets and lockers.
 With over 1200 students on roll the school cannot take responsibility for mobile phones.
 Any mobile phone handed into reception during registration will be kept safely and can be collected at 3pm.
 Students using phones at any time on school premises will have their phone confiscated.
 The phone will need to be collected by a parent.

 Who can my child talk to in school?

 Many pupils experience times during adolescence where they feel the need to chat in confidence to someone outside their immediate family circle.
-In addition to your child’s tutor and Learning Manager, our school counsellors provide a confidential service for any of our students.
+In addition to your child’s tutor and Head of Year, our school counsellors provide a confidential service for any of our students.
 The Key Stage offices are often an initial point of contact for troubled pupils and we have 'CHAT' (a confidential advisory service) and the school nurse as support for our student body too.
-Parents may speak in confidence to their child’s tutor; Mrs Lynn in the Key Stage 3 Office/Mr Black in the Key Stage 4 Office or the relevant Learning Manager at a mutually convenient time.
+Parents may speak in confidence to their child’s tutor; Mrs Lynn in the Key Stage 3 Office/Mr Black in the Key Stage 4 Office or the relevant Head of Year at a mutually convenient time.

 Who do I need to speak to?